 On Trees - A Daydream and a Rambling

 Outside of my bedroom window sits a Plane tree.
-It’s one of a number running along Bouverie Road West, the long road that stretches from Folkestone town centre to Sandgate.
-I often find myself gazing out from my writing desk, marvelling at its simple beauty.
+It’s one of a number running along Bouverie Road West, the long road that stretches from Folkestone town centre to the village of Sandgate.
+I often find myself gazing out at this view from my writing desk, comforted by its simple beauty.
 I’m not procrastinating per se, but I’m most definitely daydreaming.
-If you’ll allow me to indulge my curious ramblings, I’d like to paint you a word picture.

-One might even be inclined to think trees are immortal; their wise and majestic stature seems destined for such an extraordinary ability.
-But research shows that while it is incredibly rare to witness a tree dying of old age, honest statistics suggest that even the most ancient of trees will eventually reach a form of demise.
-Whether that be from exposure to a certain disease or burrowing insect, the often uncompromising nature of man, or perhaps even being unfortunate enough to be struck by lightning, these are simply the facts of life.
+One might even be inclined to think trees are immortal - their wise and majestic stature seems destined for such an extraordinary ability.
+However, research shows that while it is incredibly rare to witness a tree dying of old age, statistics suggest that even the most ancient of trees will eventually reach some form of demise.
+Whether that be from exposure to a certain disease or burrowing insect, the often uncompromising nature of man, or perhaps even being unfortunate enough to be struck by lightning.
+Ultimately, these are simply the facts of life.

-But it’s the Great Basin Bristlecone Pine that takes the mantle of oldest living tree species in the natural world, with one such tree in California said to be nearly 5000 years old!
-Their slow growth, lack of vegetation and dense makeup make them incredibly resistant to rot and erosion, as well as wildfires.
+But it’s the Great Basin Bristlecone Pine that takes the mantle of the oldest living tree species in the natural world, with one such tree in California said to be nearly 5000 years old!
+Owing to their slow growth, lack of vegetation, and dense composition, they are incredibly resistant to rot and erosion, as well as wildfires.

-So, it seems, in the reality of the moment, asserting whether trees are immortal or not is a much more complex matter than initially met the eye.
-Trees certainly don’t age in the same way as us humans, or indeed any other animal.
-While we may wrinkle, shrink and generally decline with age, trees grow indefinitely.
+In reality, asserting whether trees are immortal or not is a much more complex matter than initially meets the eye.
+Trees don’t age in the same way as us humans, or indeed any other animal.
+While we may wrinkle, shrink, and generally decline with age, trees grow indefinitely.
 The sky’s the limit, as it were.

-Indeed, from a very simple perspective, the much more extensive lifespan of the worlds oldest living trees makes it nigh on impossible for individuals to properly study their ageing process.
+Indeed, from a simple perspective, the much more extensive lifespan of the world’s oldest living trees makes it nigh on impossible to study their ageing process adequately.
 Like a dizzying magician, they have a whole arsenal of tricks up their sleeve to delay the signs of maturity and hinder the process of senescence.
-They are known to have regenerative abilities, replacing parts that they lose over time.
-They can even bypass their own dead tissue.
+They are known to hold regenerative abilities, replacing parts that they lose over time, and they can even bypass their dead tissue.

 Previous